Warning: Mountain Climbing requires special training and gear and is inherently dangerous.

 We have Skilled and Experienced Youth and Adult Climbers in our Troop.
 If a climb is considered, a good amount of training must be completed prior to a summit attempt and only a select few Scouts and Adults will be able to attend.

-If you are considering a Climb, consider taking a climbing course and using a Guide Service for your big adventure.
+If you are considering a Climb, consider taking a climbing course AND using a Guide Service for your big adventure.

 There are a minimum set of basic skills that all participants MUST have prior to climbing.
-Climb Leaders need a more comprehensive set of skills and experience to lead a climb.
 The following is a set of resources to help aquint Scouts with various skills needed for climbing.
 This is NOT a replacement for training from a certified instructor.

 Rope Management